Astawowski/HomeLab/Architecture/palo-alto-ngfw-config.md

 ## 6. Source NAT (sNAT) Policy

 Source NAT is configured for Internet-bound traffic.
-ISP Router does sNAT too, but it it done so that ISP Router can route it back to NGFW.
+ISP Router does sNAT too, but here it is done so that ISP Router can route it back to NGFW.
 There is no sNAT for DMZ because:
  * a) DMZ Web Server do not initiate traffic to Internet,
  * b) Internet-bound returning traffic goes through DNAT "undo".